Daimler, BMW shutter American car-sharing venture

 Share Now, which allows users to download an app to rent cars by the minute, day, or week, will stop operating in cities including New York, Washington, London, and Brussels by the end of February, according to a company statement Thursday.
 The decision comes roughly a month after Daimler said it would review the portfolio of its digital mobility unit, with which it shares investments in car sharing, ride hailing, electronic car charging and parking with BMW.

-The pullback scrambles the outlook for legacy car makers like BMW and Daimler, which have been searching for new options for growth even as they contend with a phalanx of issues from tightening emissions standards in Europe, costly investments to develop electric vehicles, falling global demand for cars and the emergence of new competitors in the tech sector and in China.
+The pullback scrambles the outlook for legacy carmakers like BMW and Daimler, which have been searching for new options for growth even as they contend with a phalanx of issues from tightening emissions standards in Europe, costly investments to develop electric vehicles, falling global demand for cars and the emergence of new competitors in the tech sector and in China.

 TRUMP: FORD WILL CREATE 'ANOTHER 3,000' MICHIGAN JOBS